MicroPython on the ESP8266-EVB (evaluation board) from Olimex

 On the Olimex's ESP8266 you have to hold down the GPIO 0 button while applying a power cycle.
 The GPIO 0 button is released only after the power cycle.
 Voila! the board is in Flash Mode.

-ESP8266-EVB (Evaluation Board)
+ESP8266-EVB (Evaluation Board) |

 As first step, we do wire the console USB cable on the ESP8266's serial port.
 The ESP8266's serial port is available on the UEXT connector of ESP8266-EVB board.

-(console cable) on the UEXT port
+Connect the USB-to-Serial converter (console cable) on the UEXT port |

-on the UEXT port of ESP8266-EVB (Evaluation Board)
+Connect the USB-to-Serial converter (console cable) on the UEXT port of ESP8266-EVB (Evaluation Board) |

 ~ $ dmesg